The Curious Life Of Howard Wakefield Movie

 Howard Wakefield Caught In Limbo:

-He is caught in a sort of limbo, a mental and emotional limbo.
+He is caught in a sort of limbo, a mental and physical limbo.
 He realizes that he quite enjoyed sleeping in the chair with no responsibilities.

 Howard sits in the chair and reads his book, eats the food he brought from the kitchen, and thinks about his newfound freedom.
-He actually enjoys this little “vacation” from his normal life.
+He actually enjoys this little “vacation” from his everyday life.

-He finds a pair of binoculars in a box and from time to time he zooms in on his family.
+He finds a pair of binoculars in a box and, from time to time, zooms in on his family.
 Watches as his wife’s mother pulls into the driveway, rushing to console her daughter.

 He muses that he would love to point a rifle at the window and shoot the woman who is his mother-in-law.
-The woman who never shuts up and who is probably telling her daughter at that very moment that he’s not worth worrying over.
+The woman who never shuts up, who is probably telling her daughter at that very moment that he’s not worth worrying about.

-How nice it would be to just get rid of her.
+How nice it would be to get rid of her, he thinks.

 And then one day turns into two.

-Then to months as his hair grows scraggly and he’s grown a beard.
-He no longer really cares about all the niceties of his once quite civilized life.
+Then, in two months, his hair grows scraggly, and he’s grown a beard.
+He no longer really cares about all the niceties of his suburban life.
+Shaving and making himself presentable and successful as an attorney no longer seems to matter.

 Scavenging:

-He can go out at night and scavenge in trash cans for food.
-It isn’t all that hard to get by, he finds.
-Howard finds shoes and all kinds of things to amuse himself with that cost nothing at all.
+He goes out at night and scavenges through trash cans for food, right alongside all the other people who live as he does now.
+It isn’t all that hard to get by, he learns.
+Howard finds shoes and all kinds of things in the neighbor’s trash cans that cost nothing.

-And as he digs in his own trash cans, he can figure out what’s actually going on with Diana.
+And as he digs in his own trash cans, he can figure out what’s going on in Diana’s life.
 He sees that she’s buying cheaper cuts of meat.
 So she’s worried about money, he thinks to himself.

 What began as one night turned into a way of life for Howard Wakefield.
 He didn’t decide to disappear from his family.
 After all, he hasn’t truly “left” them.
-He’s right there in the attic very near them.
+He’s right there in the attic, quite near them.
+They just don’t know it.

 Old Resentments: